zckymc/airbyte/docs/integrations/sources/close-com.md

 For further reading on creating and maintaining Close.com API keys, refer to the [official documentation](https://help.close.com/docs/api-keys-oauth).

-### Step 2: Setup the Close.com connector in Airbyte
+### Step 2: Set up the Close.com connector in Airbyte

 1. [Log in to your Airbyte Cloud](https://cloud.airbyte.com/workspaces) account, or navigate to the Airbyte Open Source dashboard.
 2. In the left navigation bar, click **Sources**.